 Jangseungpo wharf for Jisimdo: 146- 25, Jangseungpo

-Although not as popular as its sister island Jeju, Geoje-do does offer a great blend of nature, adventure, history, culture, relaxation and entertainment, making it an ideal holiday destination right in middle of the fast paced urban life we are accustomed to.
+Although not as popular as its sister island Jeju, Geoje-do does offer a great blend of nature, adventure, history, culture, relaxation and entertainment, making it an ideal holiday destination right in the middle of the fast-paced urban life we are accustomed to.
 So this summer take a break and enjoy the beauty of this island paradise; a slice of fantasy before turning back to reality!